Goniopora: Feeding

-Goniopora are avid feeders susceptible to death from nutritional deficiencies.
+Goniopora are avid feeders and are susceptible to death from nutritional deficiencies.
 There are many different ways to feed Goniopora.
-For example, they can be directly fed with a syringe (avoiding a hard, straight flow into the polyps or that triggers them to close up) or food can be sprinkled on the top of the tank and let to reach the Goniopora on its own.
+They can be gently fed with a syringe, or broadcast-fed.
 However, direct feeding seems to work best.
 Alternately, plankton can be placed in the tank with all filtration systems off so the food does not get swept away.
 The filters should be turned back on after one to two hours to keep the tank clean and livable for all of the creatures.
 Goniopora need foods high in manganese and iron.